FRRouting/frr/doc/user/pim.rst

 Commands available for MSDP:

-.. clicmd:: ip msdp timers (2-600) (3-600) [(1-600)]
+.. clicmd:: ip msdp timers (1-65535) (1-65535) [(1-65535)]

    Configure global MSDP timers.

-   First value is the keep-alive interval and it must be less than the second value which is hold-time.
+   First value is the keep-alive interval.
 This configures the interval in seconds between keep-alive messages.
 The default value is 60 seconds.
+It should be less than the remote hold time.

-   Second value is the hold-time and it must be greater than the keep-alive interval.
+   Second value is the hold-time.
 This configures the interval in seconds before closing a non responding connection.
 The default value is 75.
+This value should be greater than the remote keep alive time.

    Third value is the connection retry interval and it is optional.
 This configures the interval between connection attempts.
 The default value